 This tailor-made package includes executive coach travel throughout the holiday and from three nights’ accommodation on a half board basis at a 3* or 4* hotel in the Peak District to suit your group’s requirements.
 The content of your preferred itinerary will be discussed with you at the time of enquiry.

-- Visit to Matlock, Matlock Bath & Heights of Abraham
+- Matlock, Matlock Bath & Heights of Abraham

 - Group Organiser benefits

 - No single room supplements (selected tours only)

 To tailor-make your tour or for a personalised quotation call 01943 605999.

 Day 1 - Canons Ashby (NT) was first built by the Dryden family during the Elizabethan period, using stone from the Augustinian priory which previously occupied the site.
 The private church is all that remains of the priory.
 The interior is welcoming and atmospheric, with Jacobean wall paintings, plasterwork and tapestries.
 The house was updated in the 18th century with the south-facing rooms remodelled, and again in the 19th century.
 The gardens are being restored to their original colourful designs.